pixelryan/pixelryan.github.io/_projects/CookieJam.md

     </div>
 </div>

-Streamlined repetitive design team tasks through the programming of Google Sheet formulas.
-Developed design specifications for live event features and worked with cross discipline teams throughout development and deployment on systems that boosted KPIs and enhanced player engagement.
+I was particularly proud to have streamlined repetitive design team tasks through the programming of Google Sheet formulas, allowing the team to spend more time focused on creating fun levels with just the right difficulty.
+I also developed design specifications for live event features and worked with cross-disciplinary teams throughout development and deployment on new systems that boosted KPIs and enhanced player engagement.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">